 - Access energy data through integration with existing equipment

 DEXMA connects to multiple data sources and then automates their collection.
-These can be external conditions (weather, occupancy rates), automatic readings from network operators (energy contracts, invoices, BMS, IoT sensors, internal management systems, CRM….).
+These can be external conditions (weather, occupancy rates), or automatic readings from network operators (energy contracts, invoices, BMS, IoT sensors, internal management systems, CRM….).

 The data is then analysed and presented in customisable dashboards that evolve in real-time.